Wartime sexual violence: Psychosocial and societal effects

+A girl, raped during the war, in the Albergo dei Poveri reformatory, Naples, Italy, 1948.

 In addition to the physical and psychological damages resulting from rape, sexual violence in the context of war often disrupt the linkages between the rape victims and their communities.
 Thus, the phenomenon of war rape can structurally affect entire societies, which is closely linked to the logic underlying the strategic use of rape as an instrument in armed conflicts.
 Raping 'enemy' women also constitutes an act of abuse and humiliation against the men of the community the victims were representative of.

 Research in 2019 suggests that wartime sexual violence may increase instances of intimate partner abuse in the affected society.
 A study on the aftermath of civil war in Peru estimated that in departments which had experienced conflict-related sexual violence, women in the department were at increased risk of intimate partner violence after the war.

 Besides the psychosocial effects on women as the most frequent victims of wartime rape, children born of rape are faced with distinct social stigmas.
 The existence of taboos around the issue of war rape can also be an obstacle to post-conflict reconciliation.